ParjanAmeen/FaceRecognitionProject/README.md

 pip install face_recognition,
 pip install opencv-python

-3.If you run into issues downloading face_recognition make sure you have cmake intalled (pip install cmake) and then dlib(pip install dlib) and then try pip install face_recognition.
+3. If you run into issues downloading face_recognition make sure you have cmake intalled (pip install cmake) and then dlib(pip install dlib) and then try pip install face_recognition.
 If you still experience any issues try visiting this webpage https://stackoverflow.com/questions/70001837/problem-in-installing-python-library-face-recognition-on-windows-10-11

 4. Place the images you want to match in the ImageBasic folder.
 Name the image appropriately to match the person's name or any unique identifier.
 You will have to change lines 6 and 8 to the correct file image names.